parsonsmatt/command-pattern/2-values-effects.md

 about a function in terms of the inputs and outputs that it has.
 We can also talk about a function in terms of the values and effects that it deals with.

+The code in this talk will be a combination of Ruby and Haskell.

 # Values